CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 ## Admin

-Purpose of the Admin bundle is to register widgets that will be used in specific places of Admin panel.
+The purpose of the Admin bundle is to register widgets that will be used in specific places of Admin panel.
 Widget is any valid React component.
 You can look into [newsletter plugin](https://github.com/CromwellCMS/Cromwell/blob/master/plugins/newsletter/src/admin/index.tsx) as an example.

 If you want your Plugin to have its own page in Admin panel > Plugins, you need to register the settings page: